 Load shedding can disrupt supply chains, causing delays in the delivery of goods and services, and increasing the risk of stock shortages.
 When this happens, customers become unhappy and stop supporting certain businesses to find others who are operational.
 Unfortunately, this mainly happens to smaller companies that don’t have the necessary funds needed for times of crisis.

 Following on from the point above, load shedding can reduce a country’s competitiveness in global markets.
 As businesses struggle to meet delivery deadlines and keep up with competitors, those across the border won’t have these problems.

 If businesses aren’t able to afford clean alternative energy sources, they are forced to rely on equipment such as generators.
 This increases the use of fossil fuels and further contributes to environmental pollution.
 This is not only a reality for company buildings but residential ones too.
 The noise from generators can also cause irritation in residential areas with a constant hum ringing out for hours at a time.

 Load shedding impacts essential services such as healthcare, education, and public safety.
 This leads to reduced access for citizens which compromises their well-being.
 For a more in-depth analysis of this impact, find out how load shedding affects the community in our detailed post.

-From foreign investments to local businesses, load shedding affects the economy in many ways, impacting millions of people.
+From foreign investments to local businesses, load shedding affects all areas of life through various economic angles, impacting millions of people.
 As we continue to remain hopeful, we should also be mindful of these issues and do our best to navigate them with the least amount of ramifications.
 Spare a thought and lend a helping hand where possible, as we all do our best to maintain some sense of normality in these trying times.